-The Skirball Teen Corps program is currently accepting applications!
+The Skirball Volunteer Program is currently accepting applications!

-- Skirball Teen Corps members must be a current student in grades 9–12.
+- Skirball Teen Volunteer Program members must be a current student in grades 9–12.

 - The minimum commitment of time is eight hours a month for at least six months.